ArtemGr/bounty/notes/my-net.md

 → ☐ Fiverr: post Request
 → ☐ peopleperhour: post project
 → ☐ track communication, “passing the ball”
 → ☐ QI questions, tags, notes
+→ ☐ close issue, stop projects, reclaim bounty

 ☐ Write a couple of components and see how can we plug them together
 → ☐ a tool for freelancers to monitor [Freelancer](https://developers.freelancer.com/)